 Rubeus: A guy from Company H who has a cool tattoo and is ridiculously sweet.
 He always has a giant smile for me.
 He’s Japanese.

 Haruna: Cute freckled girl I met at yoga.
-She wants to be a yoga teacher.
+She’s now a certified yoga teacher.
 She’s Japanese.

 Ryo: My super awesome singing, cooking, teaching, Mr. Do Everything Fantastically friend I met at karaoke.
 He’s Filipino.